-For more music, have a look at this blog from last year Black History 365, 30 British Black Music Albums To Mark African History Month @ 30.
+For more music, have a look at this blog 30 British Black Music Albums To Mark African History Month @ 30 and this Spotify playlist Black Britain: Windrush Generation (based on the sounds made by, influenced and inspired by the Windrush generation and their descendants).
 For more from Akala, have a look at Akala (2018) Natives: Race and Class in the Ruins of Empire.

 Kimberlé Crenshaw (June 2017) “Intersectionality is a lens through which you can see where power comes and collides, where it interlocks and intersects.
 It’s not simply that there’s a race problem here, a gender problem here, and a class or LBGTQ problem there.
 Many times that framework erases what happens to people who are subject to all of these things”.

 A civil rights activist and academic specialising in race and gender issues, Kimberlé Crenshaw is best known for coining the term ‘intersectionality’, defined in the quote above.
 And if you want to hear more from her on this topic, watch this TED Talk Kimberlé Crenshaw (October 2016) The Urgency of Intersectionality.

 Lilla Watson, Queensland Aboriginal Activists Group “If you have come here to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together”.

 Artist, academic, and activist, Lilla Watson is cited as the source for this quote, which she is reported to have said reflects the collective belief of the Queensland Aboriginal Activists Group.
 The quote expresses how humanity unities us, and sets a challenge to those who work for social change to focus on solidarity not charity.